-The bubbling River Medway runs through Maidstone, Kent's county seat, with its backdrop of chalky downs.
-Nearby, the fairy-tale stronghold of Leeds Castle commands two small islands on a peaceful lake.
+One of England's finest castles, this storybook medieval stronghold commands two small islands on a peaceful lake.
 Dating to the 9th century and rebuilt by the Normans in 1119, Leeds (not to be confused with the city in the north of England) became a favorite home of many medieval English queens.
 Henry VIII liked it so much he had it converted from a fortress into a grand palace.
 The interior doesn't match the glories of the much-photographed exterior, although there are fine paintings and furniture, including many pieces from the 20th-century refurbishment by the castle's last private owner, Lady Baillie.
 The outside attractions are more impressive and include a maze, a grotto, two adventure playgrounds, an aviary of native and exotic birds, and woodland gardens.
 The castle is 5 miles east of Maidstone.
-Annual tickets, which allow unlimited entry for a year, are only a few pounds more than the standard admission price.
+All tickets are valid for a year and there's a 10% discount if you buy them online.